ripleymj/constitution/constitution.md

 changes should be announced at a regular meeting of the organization; however, they do not need to be voted on by the membership.

-## Article IX - Ratification
+## Article X - Ratification

 This constitution shall become effective upon approval by a ¾ vote of the membership.
 Ratified constitutions must be uploaded to the Be Involved organization page in a timely manner after substantial amendments and submitted each year with Annual Organization Registration.

-## Article X - Dissolution of Organization
+## Article XI - Dissolution of Organization

 In the event of dissolution of the Unix Users Group, the final officers and advisors shall decide how to distribute remaining funds to organizations such